Volunteer Waiver, Policies and Safety Rules

-- Volunteers must not engage in any horseplay or scuffling at the Food Bank.
+- Volunteers must not engage in any horseplay, running, or scuffling at the Food Bank.

-- Volunteers must keep the workspace, restrooms, and break-room clean and orderly.
+- Volunteers must keep the workspace, restrooms, and snack area clean and orderly.
 Stack objects and ensure they are placed properly so they do not fall or obstruct aisles, doors, fire exits, or stairs.